Backgrounder on Biological Effects of Radiation

 On average, a U.S. resident receives an annual radiation exposure from natural sources of about 310 millirem (3.1 millisieverts or mSv).
 Radon and thoron gases account for two-thirds of this exposure.
 Cosmic, terrestrial, and internal radiation account for the rest.

 Man-made sources of radiation from medical, commercial and industrial activities contribute roughly 310 mrem more to our annual exposure.
-Computed tomography (CT) scans, which account for about 150 mrem, are among the largest of these sources.
-About another 150 mrem each year comes from other medical procedures.
+Among the largest of these sources is a computed tomography scan, which accounts for about 150 mrem.
+Other medical procedures make up another 150 mrem or so each year.
 Some consumer products such as tobacco, fertilizer, welding rods, exit signs, luminous watch dials and smoke detectors contribute about 10 mrem per year.
-The pie chart below shows the radiation sources that make up the average annual U.S. radiation dose of 620 mrem.
+The pie chart below shows the sources that make up the average annual U.S. radiation dose of 620 mrem.

 Biological Effects of Radiation